adstriegel/cse34468-su24/hw/lab-03/lab3.md

 While in the first part we worked on controlling the stoplight, in the second part, we are seeking to share the state of the stoplight for the purposes of connecting the information therein to a broader ecosystem allowing others to build on such information.
 In the spirit of the Field of Dreams, the hope is that by putting the information out there (if you build it), entrepneurial individuals will build fascinating / cool apps to take advantage of such information (they will come).
 Of course the question of who pays to host such servers and then to provide the data to all of those entpreneurs is a question that we will ignore and leave to a subsequent funding cycle.

-### Overview
+### Overview - Part 2

-For the purposes of sharing information, we will be using a protocol called MQTT.
+For the purposes of making our stoplight "smart" (e.g. sharing information), we will be using a protocol called MQTT.
 One can informally think of MQTT as Discord for the Internet of Things or to date oneself a bit, Instant Messenger for IoT.
 As MQTT is done across the network, we will no longer be able to use the Sense HAT emulator and will need to transition to only the Raspberry Pi units themselves.

-MQTT is a message-based protocol whereby messages can be published to a particular channel or topic.
+MQTT (Message Queuing Telemetry Transport) is a message-based protocol whereby messages can be published to a particular channel or topic.
 When a message is published, all subscribes who are listening to that channel will receive the message.
 A channel can be any appropriate string with the ability to support a hierarchical arrangement similar to how directories are listed.
+You can find a reasonably good overview of MQTT [here](https://www.opc-router.com/what-is-mqtt/):

 For the purposes of this class, we will be using the following location:

 `cse34468-su24/YOURGROUP/xxx` where `YOURGROUP` is the identifier that you have picked for your group and `xxx` is the topic name where you are placing your messages.